 There are lots of reasons that homes become vacant, but there are some things that need to be considered no matter why the home is unoccupied.

-Another major risk to keep in mind for your unoccupied dwelling is the risk of water damage.
-If you're home and you notice a leak, you can address right away before it becomes a big problem.
-But a slow leak in a vacant home can become extremely devastating before it's discovered.
+Water damage is another major risk to keep in mind for your unoccupied dwelling.
+If you're home and you notice a leak, you can address it right away before it becomes a big problem.
+But a slow leak in a vacant home can become devastating before it's discovered.
 If you can't check on the home frequently, you might want to consider shutting off the water entirely to lower your risk of this kind of damage.

 Another option is a policy designed specifically for vacant dwellings, which take their unique risks into consideration.